Discover the most unusual corners of Andalucia in these 20 points that we recommend

 Descubre Andalucía - Coto de las Canteras de Osuna

-Coto de las Canteras de Osuna is considered “the Petra of Andalusia”, with some differences, of course.
+Coto de las Canteras de Osuna is considered “the Petra of Andalucia”, with some differences, of course.
 We are facing a wonderful natural setting in the Sevillian countryside.
 On its walls you can still see reliefs with pieces of Iberian sculpture.
 Today it is used as an auditorium and to hold events.

 Google Maps